 These materials are provided to educate and inform our members about treaty issues, the status of the treaty negotiations and community updates.
 This information is not for the general public and should not be shared with anyone not a member of the WKTS Nations.

 Have additional questions?
 Contact us firstname.lastname@example.org

-Request Access to Members-only Content
+Request Access to the Members-Only Portal

 A. As of April 2018, Nations are fully-funded to negotiate treaties.
 Canada’s 2019 budget announcement included loan forgiveness for all previous treaty debt.

 A. Each Nation will receive a land and cash offer.
 These are still being negotiated.

 A. If the treaty is signed, we will still have status cards and continue to be eligible for programs and services available through Indian Affairs.
 With a treaty, the Nations will also gain the opportunity to develop and add programs and services of their own.
 There is some confusion about past treaties because members from those Nations still had status cards but their status cards didn’t work to get tax exemptions.
 So, if we sign a treaty, our members who are status will keep their status cards and still be able to use them for tax exemptions.
 We will also keep all our programs and services but will also add to them.